Lazarev-Cloud/lcm/README.md

-# Latent Consistency Model in terminal
+# Latent Consistency Model (LCM) — simple web and CLI

 Based on https://github.com/0xbitches/sd-webui-lcm

-Really simple implementation for batch image generation
+Really simple implementation for batch image generation, now with a minimal web UI and Docker-first workflow.

-# Text-to-Image Generation Script
+# Text-to-Image Generation

 This script is designed to generate images from text prompts using a text-to-image diffusion model.
 It allows users to input prompts and specify the number of images to generate, and then saves these images with relevant metadata.